wyoibc/rdar/README.md

-## Workshop on Reproducible Data Analysis
+## Adopting Reproducible Methods for Improving Productivity in Research and Teaching
+### A Workshop by Wyoming INBRE Bioinformatics Core
-### Western States INBRE Regional Meeting, November 2019
+### Western INBRE States Regional Meeting, Las Vegas on October 7, 2019

 ### Vikram E. Chhatre & Nicolas A. Blouin